javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 When the function is called in lines `(*)` and `(**)`, the given values (Ann , Hello) & (Ann, What's up?) are copied to parameters `from` and `text`.
 Then the function uses them.

-Here's one more example: we have a variable `from` that is passed to the function.
-Please note: the function changes `from`, but the change is not seen outside, because a function always gets a copy of the value (with exceptions of array , objects and functions, explained later):
+Here's one more example:
+we have a variable `Name` that is passed to the function.
+Please note: the function changes `from` that is passed the value of `Name`, but the change is not seen outside, because a function always gets a copy of the value (with exceptions of array , objects and functions, explained later):

 ```js run
 function showMessage(from, text) { //here 'from' and 'text' are parameters